 Above: A grand piano holds court in the living room, mixing comfortably with the midcentury seating.

-Above: A study located opposite the living room (Winter loved architect's lamps; see 10 Easy Pieces: Best Architect's Lamps for sourcing ideas).
+Above: A study opposite the living room.
+Winter loved architect’s lamps; see 10 Easy Pieces: Best Architect’s Lamps for sourcing ideas.

-Above: The dining area and kitchen are located on the first floor.
-The floor is made of hard-wearing quarry tile (Winter's wife Val hosted play groups for local children).
+Above: The dining area and kitchen are on the first level.
+The floor is made of hard-wearing quarry tile (Winter’s wife Val hosted playgroups for local children).

 Above: Sliding doors open onto the garden.

 Above: The open-plan layout is surprisingly modern; the kitchen is off the dining area, with cabinetry serving as a room divider.

 Above: A view of the kitchen work area, which includes a view of the garden.